cloudlinux/cloudlinux-doc-test/docs/limits/README.md

 <div class="notranslate">

-## Number of Processes
+## Number of processes

 </div>

 <span class="notranslate"> NPROC </span> controls the total number of processes and threads within LVE.
 Once the limit is reached, no new process can be created (until another one dies).
 When that happens <span class="notranslate"> NPROC </span> counter is incremented.
 Apache might return 500 or 503 errors in such case.

-## Network Traffic Bandwidth Control and Accounting System
+## Network traffic bandwidth control and accounting system

 :::tip Note
 Requires kernel lve1.4.4.el6 or higher, or lve1.4.56.el7 or higher